 - Find out the values you project on others

-- Understand what the core values are for you.
+- Understand what the main values are for you.

-In the first case, you need feedback.
-You can do it simply through email and spontaneously: Knowing me as you know me, what do you think are my top five values?
-And you can do it as a "pro", using a Google Form, suggesting 20 values in a list and asking them to choose a maximum of 5.
+In the first case, you should ask for feedback.
+You can do it simply via email and spontaneously: Knowing me how you know me, what do you think are my top five values?
+And you can do it as a "pro", using a Google Form, Suggesting 20 values in a list and asking them to choose a maximum of 5.
 You can extract the values from this page 100 values and their meaning.

-In the second case, it's about you selecting the 5 values that for you are inalienable.
+In the second case it's about you being the one who selects the 5 values that are indispensable to you.

-Once you have the results of both tests, select the three coincidences and you will already have what we know as pillar values.
+Once you have the results of both tests, select all three matches and you'll have what we know as pillar values.

-Well, in the case of a politician, his/her three pillar values should be leadership, honesty and coherence.
-This chart, which I use in my personal political branding classes, it's quite clear:
+Well, in the case of a politician, its three pillar values must be leadership, honesty and coherence.
+This graphic, that I use in my classes of political branding staff, explains it well:

-On the one hand every politician should pursue a goal that went beyond winning an election or making money.
-The objective, in this case closer to the purpose, should refer to a way of improving society.
+On the one hand, every politician should pursue a goal that went beyond winning an election or making money.
+The goal, in this case closer to the purpose, should refer to a way of improving society.

-For another, at the base of the temple, we have the instruments that the politician will use to achieve that purpose: Connection, dialogue (Program...) and commitment.
+On the other, at the base of the temple, we have the tools that the politician will use to achieve that purpose: Connection, Dialogue (Program...) commitment.

-The stock crisis, the crisis in political branding, occurs when some of these three pillar values is non-existent or breaks.
+The value crisis, the crisis in political branding, occurs when any of these three pillar values are non-existent or bankruptcy.

-- Without leadership it's impossible to even run as a candidate, leadership is the basis of respect for teams working with politicians and citizens.
-You may not like Trump., but no one disputes their skills as a leader.
+- Without Leadership it's impossible to even run as a candidate, leadership is the basis of respect for teams working with the politician and citizens.
+You may not like Trump, but no one disputes his gifts as a leader.

 - Honesty it's transparency.
 Said the great politician Don Enrique Tierno Galván that politicians' pockets should be glass.
 You may not have liked the former Uruguayan president.
-Pepe Mujica, but I'm sure you don't doubt that you honestly and transparently presided over your country.
+Pepe Mujica, but surely you don't doubt that he presided honestly and transparently over his country.

-- About coherence, I recover the phrase of Walter Riso: "Don't forget to sustain your speech with what you do.
+- About Coherence, I recover the phrase Walter Riso: "Don't forget to sustain your speech with what you do.
 Anyone talks, very few act: it's called coherence".
-For this line they suspend the 90% of politicians with relevant positions.
-Often because they get carried away by party interests, other times by what the polls say, others by lobbying pressure.
+By this line they suspend the 90% of politicians with relevant positions.
+Often because they get carried away by party interests, other times so what the polls say, others by lobbying.

 Would you be able to identify 5 politicians who have been true to these three values?
 I invite you to leave a comment below, and from there we will generate a debate.

-Misconception 2 on political branding: the ego is the enemy
+Error 2 of political branding: ego is the enemy

-Ryan Holiday wrote a small work of art "The ego is the enemy" (Paidós Company, 2017).
-Beyond recommending his reading, I prefer to advance some keys of the text to avoid the bad side of the ego (there's a good one) with no mood to spoiler:
+Ryan Holiday wrote a small work of art.The ego is the enemy" (Paidós Company, 2017).
+Beyond recommending their reading, I prefer to advance some keys of the text to avoid the bad side of the ego (there's a good one) mood-free Spoiler:

 - Humble in the Aspirations.

-The ego is often the culprit for breaking negotiations, Harmony, leadership, a lot of things in politics.
-But as Ryan Holiday reminds us, it's also the ego control that has made it easier for Eleanor Roosevelt, Benjamin Franklin or Angela Merkel, among others, "will courageously endure misfortune without the ego having made them focus on themselves".
+The ego is often to blame for breaking negotiations, harmony, leadership, a lot of things in politics.
+But as Ryan Holiday reminds us, it's also ego control that has made it easier for Eleanor Roosevelt, Benjamin Franklin or Angela Merkel, among others, "bravely endure misfortune without the ego having made them focus on themselves".

-Misconception 3 on political branding: forget the customer
+Error 3 of political branding: forget about the customer

-Consequence of this (values + ego) is that the politician, and often the party, forget the customer.
-And they focus on something that the customer is indifferent: win the next election.
-The customer is the citizen, it's you, we're all.
+Consequence of the above (Values + Ego) is that the politician, and often the party, forget about the customer.
+And they focus on something that the customer is indifferent to: win the next election.
+The customer is the citizen, It's you, we're all.

-Managing politics at tweet stroke is dangerous.
-You may have the advantage of informative immediacy, but the tweet removes the context to leave a headline that, without context, it's explosively dangerous.
+Managing policy at the stroke of a tweet is dangerous.
+It may have the advantage of informational immediacy, but the tweet removes the context to leave a headline that, no context, it's explosively dangerous.

 The Spanish case

-Spain has seen an impressive crisis of political confidence in recent years.
-According to data from the Centre for Sociological Research (C.I.S.), the situation regarding the concern of Spanish citizens is as follows:
+In Spain there has been an impressive political confidence crisis in recent years.
+According to data from the Sociological Research Center (C.I.S.), the situation regarding the concern of Spanish citizens is as follows:

-The reading of the chart is diverse.
-But a key is that the cause of concerns such as unemployment finally looms, corruption or the state of the economy: politicians.
+The chart reading is diverse.
+But one key is that it finally looms the cause of concerns such as unemployment, corruption or the state of the economy: politicians.

-They may pay righteous for sinners, fortunately not all politicians have broken their core values, have acted moved by the ego or forgotten the citizen.
+Possibly pay righteous for sinners, fortunately not all politicians have broken their pillar values, have acted moved by the ego or forgotten the citizen.

-Spain is undergoing a serious process of infantilization of politics, and because of this the main political leaders are unable to sit down and negotiate the best for the citizen.
-Instead, they just look at the short-term of an election victory.
-And in the meantime, many laws are still in the swamp, extended and outdated budgets because they can't find majorities to approve them.
-There's a clear loser: you, US.
+Spain is undergoing a serious process of childling politics, and because of this the top political leaders are unable to sit down and negotiate what is best for the citizen.
+Instead, just look at the short term of an election victory.
+And in the meantime, many laws follow in the swamp, extended and outdated budgets because they do not find majority to approve them.
+There's a clear loser: You, Us.
 Citizens.

-The case of political stagnation has propelled the publicist and television presenter Risto Mejide to collect signatures to found a new party: yes, PNLH (Worst We Won't).
-If you get the necessary support, spain may have a view in the future of someone who respects a value system, that doesn't put the ego ahead and that it values The phrase of Charles de Gaulle, Prime Minister of France 1944 and 1946:
+The case of political stagnation has driven the publicist and tv presenter Risto Mejide to collect signatures to found a new party: The PNLH (Worst We Won't Do It).
+If you get the necessary supports, Spain may have in the future someone who respects a system of values, don't put the ego ahead and put the phrase of Charles de Gaulle in value, Prime Minister of France between 1944 And 1946:

-I have come to the conclusion that politics is too serious to leave in the hands of politicians
+I have come to the conclusion that politics is too serious to leave to politicians

 Let's not lose hope.
-The personal branding político it can be a way for those who start.
-In case you know any group of candidates (ideally 20) who really believe in politics with the focus of citizens, send him this infographic, it's from the workshop that we develop hand-in-hand with my Mexican partner Nancy Vazquez.
+The personal political branding it can be a way for those who start.
+In case you know any groups of candidates (Ideally 20) who truly believe in politics with the focus of citizens, send him this infographic, it's from the workshop we developed hand-in-hand with my Mexican partner Nancy Vazquez.
 Download it in PDF in good resolution here: Infographic of the Political Personal Branding Workshop.